ietf-wg-cellar/matroska-specification/notes.md

 This section describes the binary data contained in the `SimpleBlock` Element (#simpleblock-element).
 Bit 0 is the most significant bit.

 The `SimpleBlock` is inspired by the Block structure; see (#block-structure).
 The main differences are the added Keyframe flag and Discardable flag.
-Otherwise everything is the same.
+Otherwise, everything is the same.

 As the `TrackNumber` size can vary between 1 and 8 octets, there are 8 different sizes for the `SimpleBlock` header.
 We only provide the definitions for `TrackNumber` sizes of 1 and 2.